You manage WordPress websites. Perhaps just 1 or 2; perhaps 1 or 200.

 A couple of things to think about:

-• All requests for all web services on a domain lookup your DNS first.
+- All requests for all web services on a domain lookup your DNS first.
 Absolutely everything goes to DNS first.

-• You want your website to be super-uber fast so you optimize everything on the page.
+- You want your website to be super-uber fast so you optimize everything on the page.
 What about the very first request that visitors must make to access your site?

-• If your web server is hosting your DNS and your email is hosted elsewhere, you probably think you’re doing great.
+The 1st request is always DNS.
+Your site loading speed will only ever be as fast as your DNS resolution.
+If you’re relying on your web hosting server to answer DNS queries, how fast do you think your site can ever be? - If your web server is hosting your DNS and your email is hosted elsewhere, you probably think you’re doing great.
 To be fair, this is a great setup.
 But if your web + DNS server goes offline, then your email is offline too.
 DNS resolution is critical to email delivery.
 What will happen to your client’s incoming emails when the website is offline?

-• (D)DoS attacks are often pitted against DNS.
+- (D)DoS attacks are often pitted against DNS.
 If in the unlikely event somebody wants to bring down your DNS… how many resources does your server have on-hand to withstand that?

-• What about IPv6 – are you setup to handle this appropriately?
+- What about IPv6 – are you setup to handle this appropriately?
 Do you know how to set this up if necessary?

 DNS is the key stone to the proper running of a domain.
 Whether it’s servicing email or web, or whatever else you have running.